-Eat more… The end.
-The most basic concept in human nutrition is the energy balance model shown below.
+Eat more.
+The most basic concept in human nutrition is the energy balance model.
 Simply put, if the amount of calories in your diet exceeds the number of calories your body needs you will put the weight on.
-Now, for some reason, the energy model is much hated by some fitness gurus, as if the laws of physics were put on halt once a bare mortal enters the domain of weights and protein shakes.

 Unfortunately, energy is never lost in our universe and all the energy (calories) you eat needs to go somewhere.
 The macronutrient composition of your diet, nutrient timing, quality of the food, genetic make-up, hormonal balance and physical activity will all determine the faith of your meal.
 By optimising these factors you can ensure that the extra calories you eat to build muscle rather than love handles and this article will help you with getting the most out of your diet.